JEFF’s TOP 30 FILMS

 22. Full Metal Jacket, (1987) by Stanley Kubrick

-The greatest depiction of soldiers at war is one that explores the dilemma of their role as killers without inadvertently glorifying their actions or sentimentalizing their purpose as a fight for some greater good.
+The greatest depiction of soldiers at war explores the dilemma of their role as killers without inadvertently glorifying their actions or sentimentalizing their purpose as a fight for some greater good.

 23. Women on the Verge of a Nervous Breakdown, (1988) by Pedro Almodovar

-If David Lynch draws from soap operas to imbue his noir films with a distinct dream-narrative aesthetic, then Almodovar draws from Spanish soap operas for his particular brand of vibrant melodramatic comedic thrillers.
-This is my favorite of his, amongst Tie Me up!
+While David Lynch draws from soap operas to imbue his noir films with a distinct dream-narrative ambiance, Almodovar draws from Spanish soap operas for his particular brand of vibrant melodramatic comedic thrillers.
+This is my favorite of his, among Tie Me Up!
 Tie me Down!
 (1989), Talk to Her (2002), and The Skin I Live In (2011).

 24. Total Recall, (1990) by Paul Verhoeven